 Glomerulonephritis is damage to the tiny filters inside your kidneys (the glomeruli).
 It's often caused by your immune system attacking healthy body tissue.

-Glomerulonephritis doesn't usually cause any noticeable symptoms.
+If glomerulonephritis is mild, it does not usually cause any noticeable symptoms.
 It's more likely to be diagnosed when blood or urine tests are carried out for another reason.

 Although mild cases of glomerulonephritis can be treated effectively, for some people the condition can lead to long-term kidney problems.